PurpleEastZQ/ppe-essentials/README.md

 - Server-side only mod (Can still be installed on your client for singleplayer use.)
 - Configurable command toggles, permission levels and more.
 - Configurable protection against creeper, enderman, and ravager block damage.
-- No extra dependencies, ready out of the box.
+- Ready out of the box; Fabric only requires Fabric API.
 - Polished messages with clickable buttons, titles, and sounds.
+- Player-selection menus for `/tpa` and `/tpahere` when no target is provided.
 - Multilingual support with automatic client language detection and a configurable `fallbackLanguage`.
 - Persistent player data for homes, warps, back locations, fly, god mode, and notice triggers.